sfb1996/cookbook/_recipes/green-chile-spinach-quiche.md

 # Instructions
 1. Preheat the oven to 400 degrees F (200 degrees C).

+2. Parbake the pie crusts for 10 minutes.

-2. Whisk flour, baking powder, and salt together in a small bowl; set aside.
+3. Whisk flour, baking powder, and salt together in a small bowl; set aside.

-3. Beat eggs in a mixing bowl until smooth.
+4. Beat eggs in a mixing bowl until smooth.
 Whisk in flour mixture until no lumps remain.
 Stir in the Colby-Monterey Jack cheese, cottage cheese, spinach, green chiles, and melted butter until evenly blended.
 Divide mixture between pie crusts.

-4. Bake quiches in the preheated oven for 15 minutes, then reduce the temperature to 350 degrees F (175 degrees C).
+5. Bake quiches in the preheated oven for 15 minutes, then reduce the temperature to 350 degrees F (175 degrees C).
 Continue baking until quiches are lightly browned, and a knife inserted into the center comes out clean, 35 to 40 minutes.

 ---